tarantool/tarantool/doc/sphinx/book/connectors/__c.rst

     struct tnt_stream *tnt = tnt_net(NULL);
     tnt_set(tnt, TNT_OPT_URI, "localhost:3301");

-In this program the stream will be named :code:`tnt`.
+In this program, the stream will be named :code:`tnt`.
-Before connecting on the tnt stream, some options may have to be set.
+Before connecting on the :code:`tnt` stream, some options may have to be set.
 The most important option is TNT_OPT_URI.
-In this program the URI is ``localhost:3301``, since that is where the Tarantool server is supposed to be listening.
+In this program, the URI is ``localhost:3301``, since that is where the Tarantool server is supposed to be listening.

 Function description: